All student participants must be:

 - If at the end of any grading period a participant is given a failing grade in any course for which credit is awarded, the participant is ineligible to dress for and compete in the next occurring interscholastic athletic contests and competitions in which the participant is a participant for 30 consecutive calendar days.

-A student with a disability who has an individualized education program or Section 504 plan will not be denied eligibility on the basis of scholarship if the student is making adequate progress, as determined by school officials, towards the goals and objectives on the student’s individualized education program.
+A student with a disability who has an individualized education program will not be denied eligibility on the basis of scholarship if the student is making adequate progress, as determined by school officials, towards the goals and objectives on the student’s individualized education program.
+If there is little or no relationship between an IEP goal and the course failed, the student is not eligible.

 A student who meets all other qualifications may be eligible to participate in interscholastic athletics for a maximum of eight consecutive semesters upon entering the ninth grade for the first time.
 However, a student who engages in athletics during the summer following eighth grade is also eligible to compete during the summer following twelfth grade.
 Extenuating circumstances such as health may be the basis for an appeal to the executive board, which may extend the eligibility of a student when the executive board finds that the interest of the student and interscholastic athletics will be benefited.